MarceloDJunior/react-optimized-images/README.md

 #### Options

-The default build folder to look is `build` but you can change to which folder you want using the parameter `--build-folder`.
+The default build folder to look for images is `build`, but you can change to which folder you want using the parameter `--build-folder`.

 Example with Next.js: